omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's possible to add new data items to the queried results before plotting.
-These can be either computed from existing items, or synthesized from a
+These can be computed from existing items, or synthesized from a formula.
-formula.
 Example uses:

 - Computing derived results: